Texas A&M Queer Empowerment Council v. Mahomes

 To the members of Queer Empowerment Council, drag is an expression of self-discovery and empowerment.
 Texas A&M officials take a different view, justifying the ban by insisting that drag 鈥減romote[s] gender ideology鈥 and 鈥渄emeans women.鈥 But when a public university censors student speech based on viewpoint 鈥 particularly before the students have even had a chance to speak 鈥 it violates the Constitution.

-On March 5, 2025, with rehearsals fast approaching and less than a month until curtain, FIREsued Texas A&M officials to try to ensure the show can go on 鈥 because a ban targeting drag violates the First Amendment.
+On March 5, 2025, with rehearsals fast approaching and less than a month until curtain, FIREsued Texas A&M officials to ensure the show could go on 鈥 because a ban targeting drag violates the First Amendment.